rockettheme/docs/Docs/joomla/templates/kirigami/demo_module_5.md

 ---
 title: Kirigami: Recreating the Demo - Gantry Extras
-description: Your Guide to Recreating Elements of the Kirigami Theme for Joomla
+description: Your Guide to Recreating Elements of the Kirigami Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/kirigami:Kirigami

 ---